 The why and how of Hangovers

 Along with wine making and tasting, I felt it’s about time to shed some light on the why and how of hangovers as well – which usually follows excessive drinking.
 So, the addition of this section.
 Please bare with me.

-While drinking, the body loses water, salt and electrolytes.
-250 ml of alcohol leads to almost 1 litre of urinary output.
+While drinking, the body loses water, salt, and electrolytes.
+250 ml of alcohol leads to almost 1 liter of urinary output.
 So, it’s easy to get dehydrated pretty soon.
 Did you know that you get high when the alcohol reaches the bloodstream?
-If you have heavy, oily food in your system, this process will take time to pass to your bloodstream and then finally a sudden kick – which is when lot of people lose control.
+If you have heavy, oily food in your system, this process will take time to pass to your bloodstream and then finally a sudden kick – which is when a lot of people lose control.
 So, it’s advised to take light food for lunch and dinner while consuming alcohol.
 The instructor even said that you don’t dream when you consume alcohol.
-Interesting, isn’t it?!
+Interesting isn’t it?!
 If there is no proper absorption, alcohol remains in there and gets blocked.
 Along with gastric juice, it can cause irritation.
-One of the symptoms of hangover.
+One of the symptoms of a hangover.

 Health tip – Don’t take paracetamol on a hangover.
 Also, avoid aspirin/dispirin which are vasodilators and alcohol being a blood thinner can be a toxic combination.
 It’s best to avoid coffee too.
 Sorry, coffee lovers!

 You are not going to like it.
 But, it’s proven effective.
 Drink 3-4 glasses of hot water with salt.
 Go to the washroom, and here it comes – THROW UP.
 This time, intentionally!
 Most of the discomfort will be gone.
 Wait for 10 mins and then have a light breakfast.
 And 2 glasses of fresh juice.
 Extra added sugar.
 Bit of salt.
 And by evening, you will be as good as new for the next round!